 Bring a Team

 I know this already sounds weird because you are probably used to a negotiation being between 2 or 3 people.
-Not in China, in fact when you walk into the negotiation you may be met with a number of friendly faces.
+Not in China, in fact, when you walk into the negotiation you may be met with a number of friendly faces.
 Determine early on which one is calling the shot and direct your questions to them.
-Your team can consist of a translator, a recruitment agent (if you have), a legal advisor and a familiar friendly face to you.
+Your team can consist of a translator, a recruitment agent (if you have one), a legal advisor, and a familiar friendly face to you.